GhostXu11/Tetris/README.md

 # Tetris
-A Tetris game using JAva
+A Tetris game using Java